 Simplenote is everything note-taking apps are supposed to be – they should digitally resemble the experience of a notepad in the most sophisticated way possible.
-There are no superfluous animations, coloring, and features I don’t necessarily require to feed the information.
+There are no superfluous animations, coloring, or features I don’t necessarily require to feed the information.
 It’s merely a list of your notes, comes with tagging abilities so that you can categorize them, has a recovery option in case you would like to restore a deleted file, even has a dark theme, and most importantly, manages multiple platform sync ideally.
 In a nutshell, it’s simple.
 You just write something and don’t worry about the rest.

 The Pondering Epiphany

 In a hunt for the next big thing, industry leaders have left behind the crucial base required to push their products forward and streamline them in the mainstream market.
-When I began using Simplenote regularly, I perceived how comfortable you can get if the service is even barebones.
+When I began using Simplenote regularly, I perceived how comfortable you could get if the service was even barebones.
 That’s primarily because your requirements have been largely overshadowed by a competitive arena where each participant is trying to outrun another.

 Breaking out of the Bubble

 Simplenote, as I mentioned before, doesn’t feature any unnecessary components that would make it feel inconveniently complicated.
 You just launch the app on your desktop or mobile and start typing.
-That’s it and turns out, it is everything I ever wanted from a note-taking app because I actually don’t want it to get any better unless the process remains untouched.
+That’s it, and it turns out; it is everything I ever wanted from a note-taking app because I actually don’t want it to get any better unless the process remains untouched.
 This condition is perfectly analogous to sticky notes everyone used to pin to their laptops – write something down, stick it, and it will be there whenever you want.

-If this all isn’t particularly making sense for you, that’s because you’re still living in that feature-rich bubble where before working, you think about how should you work, what template should be used, ordered or unordered bullets, and many more constraints.
+If this all isn’t particularly making sense for you, that’s because you’re still living in that feature-rich bubble where before working, you think about how you should work, what template should be used, ordered or unordered bullets, and many more constraints.
 Hence, to get a perspective on these things, switch to Simplenote and see for yourself.